 - Product relations can be either one-way or two-way.

-- Ucommerce APIs support getting a product relations for a product or only product relations of a specific product relation type.
+- Ucommerce APIs support getting a product relation for a product or only product relations of a specific product relation type.